 Attachments tab in the upper right of the page to see all the attachments.
 The box+arrow icon will open the PDF.

 For almost everything we read, we’re reading to ENGAGE with it, NOT because it’s RIGHT.
 There is a LOT to disagree with across the readings.
-And we don’t all have to agree on anything.
+And we don’t all have to agree on anything, anyway.

-See the final essay guide for more details.
-(25%)
+See the final course reflection guide for more details.
+Please submit via email.

 There are no right answers!
 All assignments are graded primarily on what it looks like your effort to connect to course readings and discussions and to highlight what you found most interesting (which we do in class discussion as well).
 If you actually do the readings, come to class, and make a serious effort to show me you’ve learned something, it’s almost impossible NOT to get an A.

-Because all your assignments are scored via a rubric on Learn, the rubrics provide some feedback about areas where you could improve.
-I try to provide some comments as well, but I’m not able to do this thoroughly for everyone for each assignment.
-That said, if you want more feedback on any assignment, please ask via email and I will be happy to provide it!
+I try to provide some comments on your reflections, but I’m not able to do this thoroughly for everyone for each assignment.
+That said, if you want more feedback on any assignment, please ask before or after class–I’d love to talk about it!

 More generally, please please please email me at any time to learn how I think you’re doing in the class and how it can be improved (if at all).
 This can be via email or Zoom (in addition to student hours on Wednesday afternoons).

 If you are not feeling well, PLEASE DO NOT COME TO CLASS!
 There is no grade penalty for missed classes due to illness of any kind.
 If you need to quarantine, and miss several classes, that’s fine, but please let me know what’s going on.
 We’ll work it out and I’ll help you stay caught up.
-You will still be expected to complete assignments within a reasonable amount of time, but I’m trying to err on the side of compassion and be very flexible with deadlines.
+You will still be expected to complete assignments within a reasonable amount of time, but I’m very flexible with deadlines as long as you’re communicating.

 Our classroom and our university should always be spaces of mutual respect, kindness, and support, without fear of discrimination, harassment, or violence.
 Should you ever need assistance or have concerns about incidents that violate this principle, please access the resources available to you on campus, especially the LoboRESPECT Advocacy Center and the support services listed on its website .
 Please note that, because UNM faculty, TAs, and GAs are considered “responsible employees” by the Department of Education, any disclosure of gender discrimination (including sexual harassment, sexual misconduct, and sexual violence) made to a faculty member, TA, or GA must be reported by that faculty member, TA, or GA to the university’s Title IX coordinator at the Office of Compliance, Ethics, and Equal Opportunity.